gcccheng/oogway/index.md

 Contribution: Standardized operating systems, automated VM provisioning and management.

-Value Created: Improve infrastructure consistency, reduced manual errors, enhanced security and significantly sped up deployment times through automation.
+Value Created: Improve infrastructure consistency, reduce manual errors, enhance security, and significantly speed up deployment times through automation.

 **Deploying Kubernetes and Github ARC**

-Description: The current use of GitHub runners on VMs caused conflicts and scalability issues due to lack of isolation and standardized infrastructure management.
-Container orchestration platform is needed to run, scale and manage github actions workflows.
+Description: The current use of GitHub runners on VMs caused conflicts and scalability issues due to a lack of isolation and standardized infrastructure management.
+A container orchestration platform is needed to run, scale, and manage GitHub action workflows.

-Contribution: Build Kubernetes cluster, built github ARC, redesigned and transitioned workflows to containerized environments.
+Contribution: Build Kubernetes cluster, built GitHub ARC, redesigned and transitioned workflows to containerized environments.

 Value Created: Improve isolation, scalability, and reliability, while reducing manual overhead through automated infrastructure management.

 **Automate Upgrading RHEL7 to RHEL8**

-Description: RHEL7 was approaching the end of support, upgrading hundreds of RHEL7 was a high priority.
+Description: RHEL7 was approaching the end of support, so upgrading hundreds of RHEL7 was a high priority.

 Contribution: Designed upgrading plan with application owners and automated upgrading job with Ansible.